Overview

 Testing with a kind Korean Recoll user finally led to choosing Mecab as default, as it seemed to present the best performance/quality compromise.

-The current Recoll implementation retains the capability to work with konlpy, if you want to experiment with different analyzers, but the default setup is now to use python-mecab-ko, which is a direct interface to Mecab-ko and avoids the multiple Konlpy dependancies.
+The current Recoll implementation retains the capability to work with konlpy, if you want to experiment with different analyzers, but the default setup is now to use python-mecab-ko, which is a direct interface to Mecab-ko and avoids the multiple Konlpy dependencies.

 Mecab-ko is written in C++, unlike the others which are in Java.